 Lisa Vittozzi's flawless performance and large lead secured biathlon gold for the host country in the women’s 10km pursuit on Sunday at Milan Cortina 2026.

-Coming off a gold win in the women’s 7.5km sprint, Kirkeeide started the pursuit in the first position.
-She led off the race, but Kirkeeide and Vittozzi went back and forth as leaders.
+Coming off a gold-medal win in the women’s 7.5km sprint, Kirkeeide started the pursuit in the first position.
+She led off the race, but went back and forth with Kirkeeide for the lead.

-Minkkinen's calm and precision approach at the range allowed her to shoot perfectly, but Kirkeeide overtook her in the final leg.
-She earned Finland's first women's biathlon medal.
+Although Minkkinen's calm and precise approach at the range allowed her to shoot perfectly, Kirkeeide overtook her in the final leg.
+Minkkinen finished 3rd to earn Finland's first women's biathlon medal.

 “I was just trying to push with everything to get ahead again, and to keep fighting for the silver medal," Kirkeeide said.